 7. Build a fortress around your PC

-If you don’t have antivirus – be sure to get it.
-Even better, get a paid version that also has spam, hacker, and download protection, such as AVG Internet Security.
+If you don’t have antivirus software, be sure to get it.
+Even better, get a paid version that also has extra spam, hacker, and download protection, such as AVG Internet Security.
 While this is a shameless plug, it is also a serious suggestion.
-The added layers of protection can stop scammers from infiltrating your inbox, blocks hacker and checks downloads before they land on your hard drive.
-Even those that know all the warnings signs have accidentally clicked a link they shouldn’t have because they were tired or trying to do something quickly.
+The added layers of protection stop scammers from infiltrating your inbox, block hackers, and check downloads for safety before they land on your hard drive.
+Even security experts have accidentally clicked a link they shouldn’t have because they were tired or trying to do something quickly.
 So the more safeguards you have in place, the better.

 As the above list suggests, caution should be your guiding principle for shopping online.
 If something looks fishy or off, don’t take any chances.
 Shut everything down, run a virus scan, restart the PC, and start over.
-The extra bit of effort will make shopping online better, and make it even harder to say anything bad about it.
+There are almost endless options for online shopping out there, so make sure to choose one that will make your day, not ruin it.